 Sometimes it can seem like a good night’s sleep is a fond but distant memory.

-I found this to be one of the most difficult symptoms to cope with because it really affected my everyday life.
+I found sleep problems to be one of the most difficult symptoms to cope with because it really affected my everyday life.
 Before the menopause, I had always been able to sleep really well.
-In fact, I would only really wake up in the night if I’d had a late dinner.
-I’ve never had a problem with getting up early in the morning either (even with a hangover in my party days) but I suddenly found myself struggling to get out of bed.
+In fact, I would only wake up in the night if I’d had a late dinner.
+I’ve never had a problem with getting up early in the morning either (even with a hangover in my party days) but when menopause hit me, I suddenly found myself struggling to get out of bed.

 What Causes Sleep Problems?